 - A Print Dictionary

 Thankfully we’ve evolved to more efficient means of searching for information like… oh, I don’t know – THE INTERNET?
-Not the mention we have our phones, and I don’t know about you all, but Siri and the five Japanese dictionaries on my iPhone have been doing a fantastic job at searching for words.
+Not to mention we have our phones, and I don’t know about you all, but Siri and the five Japanese dictionaries on my iPhone have been doing a fantastic job searching for words.

 Pros Of Using A Print Dictionary

 Imagine if you could weigh the amount of knowledge you could learn.
 How much would it weigh?
 5, 10, 15 pounds?
 Regardless of the number, it’s an awe-inspiring thought.
 The concept of weighing your knowledge in language learning as a physical quantity is quite unique, and it really is motivational if thought about for long enough.